Last Updated on January 13, 2023 by GMC

 A leper came to him and kneeling down begged him and said, “If you wish, you can make me clean.”
 Moved with pity, he stretched out his hand, touched him, and said to him, “I do will it.
 Be made clean.”
 The leprosy left him immediately, and he was made clean.
 Then, warning him sternly, he dismissed him at once.
 Then he said to him, “See that you tell no one anything, but go, show yourself to the priest and offer for your cleansing what Moses prescribed; that will be proof for them.”
 The man went away and began to publicize the whole matter.
 He spread the report abroad so that it was impossible for Jesus to enter a town openly.
 He remained outside in deserted places, and people kept coming to him from everywhere.Mark 1:40-45

-Seven centuries before the birth of Emmanuel, the prophet Isaiah proclaimed, “The Lord shall comfort Zion… Her wilderness he shall make like Eden, her wasteland like the garden of the Lord” (Isaiah 51:3).
-The Son of God assumed the flesh of our wasteland and stretched forth his hand to cleanse and beautify us.
+Seven centuries before the birth of Emmanuel, the prophet Isaiah had proclaimed, “The Lord shall comfort Zion… Her wilderness he shall make like Eden, her wasteland like the garden of the Lord” (Isaiah 51:3).
+Assuming the flesh of our wasteland, the Son of God stretched forth his hand to cleanse and beautify us.

 News of God’s grace spread far and wide, driving Jesus into deserted places.
 His fame as a wonder worker eventually led to defamation and the Cross on Golgotha, the “place of a skull.”
-Cast out like a leper, Jesus died and rose, transforming the wasteland of our humanity into a blooming paradise.
+Cast out like a leper, Jesus would die and rise, transforming the wasteland of our humanity into a blooming paradise.

 Moved with pity, Jesus stretched out his hand,

-1 Ancient Christian Commentary on Scripture, Mark, Thomas C. Oden and Christopher A. Hall, editors, and Thomas C. Oden, general editor (Downers Grove: InterVarsity Press, 1998), 25.
+1 Origen, Fragments on Matthew 2.2-3.
+Published in the Ancient Christian Commentary on Scripture, Mark, Thomas C. Oden and Christopher A. Hall, editors, and Thomas C. Oden, general editor (Downers Grove: InterVarsity Press, 1998).